openmrs/openmrs-contrib-rest-api-docs/source/includes/User/privileges.md

 ### Update a privilege

 * Update a privilege with given UUID, this method only modifies properties in the request.
-Returns a `404 Not Found` status if the privilege deos not exists.
+Returns a `404 Not Found` status, if the privilege does not exists.
 If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.
 Attempting to update a privilege's name will fail with the error code `400 Bad Request`.

     #### Attributes